7 of the best places to get a takeaway burger in Norwich

 7. Beasty Boys Grill

-Based at The Steam Packet pub in Crown Road, Beasty Boys Grill has gained a legion of fans since launching this summer and until the second lockdown was offering burgers to eat-in or collect on Friday nights.
+Based at The Steam Packet pub in Crown Road, Beasty Boys Grill has gained a legion of fans since launching this summer and until the second lockdown was serving up burgers to eat-in or collect every Friday night.

-It offers giant loaded burgers, with toppings including macaroni cheese and smoked bacon, American cheese and caramelised onions, and while it isn’t taking orders at the moment, keep an eye on Instagram for when they will be back.
+It offers giant loaded burgers, with toppings including macaroni cheese and smoked bacon, American cheese and caramelised onions, and while takeaways have temporarily stopped they will be back soon.